 Voices in the Wind

-Our little town is a treasure-trove of history and mystery and well worth the stroll.
-Every nook and cranny hides its story, yet we have stories galore.
-And where will our stories take you?
+Our little town is a treasure-trove of history, mystery and attractions and certainly well worth the stroll.
+Every nook and cranny hides its story, and we have stories galore.
+Where will our stories take you?

-These are just the entree; welcome to our heritage trail.
-And enjoy unravelling our history.
+These are just the entrée; welcome to Penguin.
+And enjoy unravelling our history and mystery.